nyu-popl-sp26/hw02/README.md

 Alternatively, you can run the interpreter directly from inside the IDE.
 To do so, right-click the file `hw02.scala` and select "More Run/Debug" and then "Modify Run Configuration".
 You can provide the command line arguments to the interpreter in the text field labeled "Program arguments".
 Enter e.g. "testjs/test01_arith.js" in this field and click "OK".
 When you now right-click on the file `hw02.scala` and select "Run 'hw02'", then the interpreter will be executed with the specified command line arguments.

-I suggest that you run your implementation on the provided JavaScript files once all the unit tests are passing.
+You are advised to run your implementation on the provided JavaScript files once all the unit tests are passing.

-I strongly advise you to write your own additional unit tests and JavaScript test files to further increase your confidence that your implementation of the interpreter is correct.
+You are strongly advised to write your own additional unit tests and JavaScript test files to further increase your confidence that your implementation of the interpreter is correct.
 In general, the set of tests that we will use to grade your solutions is a superset of the tests that are provided with the project template.

 ### Debugging